teachingaway/teachingaway.github.io/pages/intellectual-property-services.md

 We have won trademark appeals at the Trademark Trial and Appeal board, and have deep experience in both "ex parte" (arguing against a trademark examiner's rejection) and "inter partes" (arguing against another trademark owner) disputes.

 We can also help dispose of invalid patents at Patent Trial and Appeal Board hearings.
 This includes "Post-Grant Review", "Covered Business Method Patent Review" and "Inter Partes Review."

+### Trade Secret and Non-Compete Litigation

+We have experience litigating trade secret and non-compete cases in the Manhattan Commercial Division of New York State court.
+This includes fast-paced "Temporary Restraining Order" hearings and "Preliminary Injunction Hearings."

 ### Domain Name Disputes